rjdeliveryomaha/courierinvoice/README.md

 Displays a simple bar chart depicting the number of each type of ticket over a given period.

+Contract and On Call are always displayed.

+With Ice and Without Ice are always displayed.

+All other values are only displayed if they are not zero.

 [example](extras/example_images/ticketChartExample.png?raw=true "Example of ticket chart.")

 ## Usage: